-ECON130 - Principles of Microeconomics (LEC - Lecture) Description of government in cases where the market system fails.
+ECON130 - Principles of Microeconomics (LEC - Lecture)

+Examination of the decision-making process of both households and firms.
+Analysis of the functioning of a competitive market system, using supply and demand models and the role of government in cases where the market system fails.
 Additional topics include the effects of international rate on the welfare of a nation and the effects of different competitive market structures on society.